pawelgrzybek/PinBuddy/README.md

 # PinBuddy

-Browse your Pinboard bookmarks and add new ones with ease.

-!!!
-SOME GIF HERE !!!

-## How to use it

-1. Download from URL_TO_GOOGLE_WEB_STORE
-2. Add your Pinboard token in options page.
-3. You are all set.
+PinBuddy is a toolbar extension for the [Pinboard](http://pinboard.in) bookmarking service that lets you browse and add new bookmarks with ease.
+It is fully keyboard accessible and highlights previously bookmarked websites.
+It uses API token to make a servers calls and never asks you for your password.

 ## Keyboard shortcuts